Our charges for

 Future Changes to Probate Court Costs

-A new structure for probate fees, based on the value of the estate, were planned for introduction from April 2019, but are currently on hold.
-The proposal was revised last year and presented to the Houses of Parliament for approval.
+A new structure for probate fees, based on the value of the estate, was planned for introduction from April 2019, but is currently on hold.
+We await concrete information relating to the new, agreed scale of fees and the date of implementation.